seanbecker15/Norigin-Spatial-Navigation/README.md

 # Supported Devices
 The Norigin Spatial Navigation library is theoretically intended to work on any web-based platform such as Browsers and Smart TVs.
 For as long as the UI/UX is built with the React Framework, it works on the Samsung Tizen TVs, LG WebOS TVs, Hisense Vidaa TVs and a range of other Connected TVs.
-It can also be used in React Native apps on Android TV and Apple TV, however functionality will be limited.
 This library is actively used and continuously tested on many devices and updated periodically in the table below:

 | Platform | Name |